ballofpopculture/omgctfbbq/README.md

 --------------------------

-The beginning of a CTF repo for team OMGWTFBBQ
+The beginning of a CTF repo for team OMGCTFBBQ

 ---------------
 # Table of Contents